Parking and ending your trip

 How do I drop off the vehicle?

-Once you’ve found a legal parking space, tap the Start/Stop Engine Button and lock the car to end your trip using your ReachNow app or tap your Member Key on the windshield card reader.
+Once you’ve found a legal parking space, double check that you are not within 12 hours of a no park zone.
+Tap the Start/Stop engine button and lock the car to end your trip using your ReachNow app or tap your Member Key Card on the windshield card reader.
 When the light on the reader turns green, your trip is complete.
+Double check that all the windows and sunroof are closed to avoid issues ending your trip.

 Where can I drop off ReachNow vehicles?

-You can park your ReachNow vehicle anywhere you find a legal street parking spot.
-If you’ve ventured beyond the Home Area, you are responsible for parking at and paying for meters.
-On hills, even small ones, always curb your wheels.
-One-way trips are encouraged.
+You can park your ReachNow vehicle anywhere you find a legal street parking spot inside the Home Area.
+If you’ve ventured beyond the Home Area, you are responsible for paying any parking or meters costs.

 Where can I park?